Skip to Content

 • Exercise your German Shepherd regularly, especially if they suffer from stress.

 • Refrain from exercising your dog immediately before or after a meal.
-I like to give my German Shepherd a good hour on either side, which also helps prevent bloat.
+I like to give my German Shepherd a good hour on either side, which may also help prevent bloat.

 FAQs